Suggestion: Watch the 5 minutes video tutorial before reading this article

 There are not many online sources as some other countries in our list to find off-plan listings in Cambodia, but you can find some at one of the largest real estate website in the country, Phnom Penh Real Estate.

-Malaysia is another hot market for pre-construction property investments due to a high number of expats living in the country, and the increased number of yearly tourists.
+Malaysia is another hot market for pre-construction property investments due to the high number of expats living in the country, and the increased number of yearly tourists.

 As there are always expats moving in and looking for new homes, it is one of the most profitable markets for real estate investors.